m-kainz/GIDInd/README.md

 # [GIDInd](https://www.if.tugraz.at/amd/GIDInd/)

-### A MATLAB application for automated indexing of grazing-incidence X-ray diffraction (GIXD) images.
+### A MATLAB application for automated indexing of grazing-incidence X-ray diffraction (GIXD) data.

 ## Features
 - Indexing based on two components of the scattering vectors: the in-plane parts (q<sub>xy</sub>) and the out-of plane parts (q<sub>z</sub>)